-When the MME assigns a tracking area to the UE attached for disaster roaming services, the MME shall only include TAIs covering the area with the disaster condition.
+When the MME assigns a tracking area to the UE attached for disaster roaming services:

+- if the PLMN of the MME providing disaster roaming services is a forbidden PLMN of the UE or E-UTRAN is restricted, the MME shall only include TAIs covering the area with the disaster condition; or

+- if the PLMN of the MME providing disaster roaming services is an allowable PLMN of the UE and E-UTRAN is not restricted, the MME shall only include TAIs covering the area with the disaster condition, which are forbidden tracking areas, are of tracking areas of restricted E-UTRAN access technology, or are of tracking areas of restricted satellite E-UTRA access.

 When the MME determines that the disaster condition has ended for the UE which is attached for disaster roaming services and has a PDN connection for emergency bearer services established, the MME shall deactivate all non-emergency EPS bearer contexts by initiating an EPS bearer context deactivation procedure.